Kathy Ritchie

 Senior Field Correspondent - Tempe

-Over the years, Ritchie has reported on the challenges facing LGBT elders, the topic of aging and intimacy, senior homelessness, ambiguous loss and grief, grandfamilies, and what it means to age in our society.
-Many of these stories have aired on NPR’s national magazine show, Here & Now.
+Over the years, she has reported on the myriad challenges facing LGBTQ elders, the topic of aging and intimacy, senior homelessness, ambiguous loss and grief, grandfamilies, long-term care and costs of aging, and what it means to age in our society.

 Besides her professional experience in the aging space, Ritchie wrote about her mother’s journey living with dementia in a blog

-Ritchie got her start in television at ABC News and later at FOX News in New York City.
+Ritchie got her start in television at ABC News and later FOX News in New York City.

 Title Author(s) Publication Date